United Nations Security Council: Veto power

-Under Article 27 of the UN Charter, Security Council decisions on all substantive matters require the affirmative votes of nine (i.e. three-fifths) of the members.
-A negative vote or a "veto" by a permanent member prevents adoption of a proposal, even if it has received the required votes.
-Abstention is not regarded as a veto in most cases, though all five permanent members must vote for adopting any amendment of the UN Charter.
-Procedural matters cannot be vetoed, so the veto right cannot be used to avoid discussion of an issue.
+Under Article 27 of the UN Charter, Security Council decisions on all substantive matters require the affirmative votes of nine members.
+A negative vote – or "veto" – by a permanent member prevents adoption of a proposal, even if it has received the required number of votes.
+Abstention is not regarded as a veto in most cases, though all five permanent members must actively concur to adopt any amendment to the Charter.
+Procedural matters cannot be vetoed, nor can the veto be used to prevent discussion of an issue.
 The same holds for certain non-binding decisions that directly regard permanent members.
 Most vetoes have been used for blocking a candidate for Secretary-General or the admission of a member state, not in critical international security situations.

-In the negotiations leading up to the creation of the UN, the veto power was opposed by many small countries and was in fact forced on them by the veto nations—the United States, the United Kingdom, China, France, and the Soviet Union—by threatening that the UN would otherwise not be founded.
-Francis O. Wilcox, an adviser to the US delegation to the 1945 conference, described the situation:
+In the negotiations leading to the creation of the UN, the veto power was opposed by many smaller countries and was in effect imposed by the five sponsoring powers, who made clear that the UN would not be founded without it.
+Francis O. Wilcox, an adviser to the US delegation at the 1945 San Francisco conference, described the situation:

 At San Francisco, the issue was made crystal clear by the leaders of the Big Five: it was either the Charter with the veto or no Charter at all.
 Senator Connally [from the U.S. delegation] dramatically tore up a copy of the Charter during one of his speeches and reminded the small states that they would be guilty of that same act if they opposed the unanimity principle.
 "You may, if you wish," he said, "go home from this Conference and say that you have defeated the veto.
 But what will be your answer when you are asked: 'Where is the Charter?